- When the Sims 4 won't update, the problem likely lies with missing permissions or third-party app conflicts.

 - Rename The Sims 4 folder on the PC to The Sims 4_Backup.

 - Start the game.
 Keep in mind that there will be no save games, and your options will be reset to factory settings

-- A new The Sims 4 folder will be available in the EA folder.
-Copy back all the Sims 4 user files
+- A new Sims 4 folder will be available in the EA folder.
+Copy back all the user files.

-- Start a new game.
-Install the latest game updates available.
+- Start a new game and install the latest game updates available.

-If you’ve come across other workarounds to fix The Sims 4’s update issues, list the troubleshooting steps in the comment section below.
+If you’ve come across other workarounds, list them in the comment section below.